unoplatform/performance/README.md

 ### Future Improvements

-- Use App Store Connect API for automatic profile validation.
 - Automate trend chart generation and publish to repository pages.
 - Add Android `ApplicationId` alignment if needed for distribution parity.